Urine Color and Its Meaning in Health and in Disease

 Urine that looks like pure water, with no yellow color, may indicate that a person is well hydrated or even over–hydrated.
 Drinking too much water can be dangerous, since it dilutes essential electrolytes inside the body.

 Large amounts of colorless urine may be a symptom of diabetes insipidus, which is not the same condition as diabetes mellitus.
-In diabetes mellitus (which is commonly broken down into Type 1 diabetes, Type 2 diabetes and gestational diabetes), a person doesn’t make enough insulin or their cells don’t respond to insulin properly.
+In diabetes mellitus (which is commonly broken down into type 1, type 2, and gestational diabetes), a person doesn’t make enough insulin or their cells don’t respond to insulin properly.
 Insulin is a hormone made by the pancreas that increases the permeability of cell membranes to glucose, the sugar that travels in blood.
-The hormone allows glucose to leave the blood and enter the cells.
-Diabetes mellitus is sometimes called “sugar diabetes”, since glucose collects in the blood of an untreated diabetic.
+The hormone allows glucose to leave the blood and enter the cells, where it's used as an energy source.
+Diabetes mellitus is sometimes called sugar diabetes, since glucose collects in the blood of an untreated diabetic.

 A Nurse Describes Diabetes Insipidus Symptoms